qua-platform/qualibration-libs/README.md

   - `batchable_list`: Provides `BatchableList`, a list-like data structure that allows elements to be grouped into batches for potentially parallel processing or execution.
   - `trackable_object`: Introduces the `TrackableObject` class and the `tracked_updates` context manager.
 Allows temporary modification of object attributes (including nested objects and dictionaries) while keeping track of original values.
 Supports automatic or manual reverting of changes, useful for temporarily altering configurations (like QUAM states) during calibration steps. _(Note: May be deprecated in the future)._
 - **`data`**: Handles data fetching and processing:
   - `fetcher`: Provides `fetch_results_as_xarray` to simplify fetching multiple result handles from a QM job into a structured `xarray.Dataset`.
 Includes the `XarrayDataFetcher` class for iteratively fetching data from QM jobs and structuring it into an `xarray.Dataset` with coordinate axes, supporting live updates.
+Details about the `XarrayDataFetcher` can be found in the [data folder](./qualibration_libs/data/README.md).
   - `processing`: Offers functions for processing `xarray.Dataset` objects commonly resulting from QUA experiments.
 Includes utilities for converting raw I/Q data to Volts (`convert_IQ_to_V`), calculating and adding amplitude (`IQ_abs`) and phase (`phase`) data variables (`add_amplitude_and_phase`), and so on.
 - **`runtime`**: Set of functions called during the runtime (execution/simulation) of an experiment:
   - `simulate`: Contains `simulate_and_plot` for simulating QUA programs, plotting analog samples, and optionally generating interactive waveform reports using `qm.waveform_report`.